TeachinArt.com

 • Blog

-You will learn different techniques for throwing good functional teapots and will learn what is needed in the mysterious world of teapot collections.
-Antoinette will show you how to make and attach teapot spouts that do not drip or spatter when you pour, how to design, pull and attach handles that compliments the teapot.
-You will learn how to make a lid that will not fall off from the teapot during pouring.
+You will learn what is needed for functional wheel thrown teapots in the mysterious world of teapot collections.
+Antoinette shows how to make and attach teapot spouts that do not drip or spatter during pouring.
+She explains important design considerations for teapots.

 Week 1